 What are scratch orgs?

-Scratch orgs are like normal orgs, except that they expire after 7 days and can be created very quickly.
+Scratch orgs are like normal orgs, except that they are short-lived (by default, they expire after 7 days, although you can set the duration to between 1 and 30 days) and can be created very quickly.
 Scratch orgs are useful for running your Apex code and tests in a real environment and testing that your deployments will work on an org that isn’t critical and can be forgotten about.

 Gearset’s SFDX scratch org support

 Within Gearset, anyone can now create, compare and deploy to SFDX scratch orgs in a matter of clicks.
 Simply choose the org type, click create, and you're ready to start building and testing your code in a clean environment.
 You can even log into the orgs with a click for easy UI-based modifications.
 It's all the power of DX, without the command line.